-- If a cat is wandering or being a nuisance, plese report the problem to us after letting the owner know about the problem.
+- If a cat is wandering or being a nuisance, let the owner know about the problem.
+If the cat is still being a nuisance, please report it to us.

 Why do I have to keep my cat on my property?